finiasz/le-compte-est-bon/README.md

 Given a target number, and 6 starting numbers, the goal is to combine these starting numbers using the four basic "+", "-", "*" and "/" operations to reach the target.

-In my implementation, there is always at least one solution, but the proposed solution is rarely the simplest one!
+Two game modes:
+- either choose to always have at least one solution: the game will generate a target by applying random operations to the starting numbers
+- or choose to have a random target: the game will then check if it is reachable, and if not, compute the closest solution